Noctis/kickstart-app/README.md

 ## What is it?

+It's a skeleton/demo application part of the Kickstart project.
+The Kickstart project itself consists of two parts:

+* the application part (this one),
-It's a skeleton/demo application based upon the [`noctis/kickstart`](https://github.com/Noctis/kickstart) package.
-This is the user part of the Kickstart project.
-It's the part of the Kickstart project containing all the files the user is allowed to modify in order to create their own Kickstart-based application.
+* the system part - the [`noctis/kickstart`](https://github.com/Noctis/kickstart) package.

+This application contains all the files the user should be able to modify in order to create their own Kickstart-based application.

+## What's it good for?

+Kickstart was created to be a base for building micro and small PHP applications, either Web- or CLI-based.

 ## OK, so how do I install this thing?

-Use Composer to create a new project, based on `kickstart-app`:
+Use Composer to create a new project, based on `noctis/kickstart-app`:

 ```shell
 composer create-project noctis/kickstart-app app-name --repository='{"type":"vcs","url":"git@github.com:Noctis\/kickstart-app.git"}'